DorFerenc/Parallel_Proximity_Criteria/README.md

    - Rank 0 acts as the master, while other ranks act as workers.
    - The master reads input data and distributes work to worker processes.
    - Worker processes perform GPU-accelerated computation using CUDA and send results back to the master.
-   - The master then performs a Parallel Proximity Criteria check using OpenMP on the combined data.

 2. **GPU-Accelerated Computation (CUDA):**
    - Utilize the GPU to calculate point coordinates (x, y) efficiently using CUDA kernels.
    - Enable parallel processing of coordinate computations on the GPU for improved performance.

+3. **Master Data Gathering and Combination (OpenMPI):**
+   - The master receives computed data from worker processes.
+   - Combines the data to create a new, combined dataset.
+   - Distributes the combined dataset to all processes, including the master.

-3. **Parallel Proximity Criteria Check (OpenMP):**
+4. **Parallel Proximity Criteria Check (OpenMP):**
-   - After receiving the combined data from worker processes, the master uses OpenMP to parallelize the Proximity Criteria check for each t value.
+   - Each worker process, after receiving the combined data from the master, uses OpenMP to parallelize the Proximity Criteria check for each t value.
    - Ensure thread safety for accessing shared data structures during the parallel checks.

+5. **Results Collection and Output (OpenMPI):**
+   - All processes, including the master, send their computed results back to the master.
+   - The master collects and combines the results from all processes.
+   - The master then writes the final results to the output file.

 #### Division of Responsibilities: